SaraKim-sy/sqlalchemy-challenge/README.md

 * The list of daily normals was loaded into a Pandas DataFrame and set the index equal to the date.

-* Use Pandas to plot an area plot (`stacked=False`) for the daily normals.
+* Pandas was used to plot an area plot (`stacked=False`) for the daily normals.
 The created plot is the following:

   ![daily-normals](./Images/Daily_Normals_area_plot.png)